Control-Freaks/PicoWeb2040/README.md

 PicoWeb2040 Project

+• Runs on a RP2040 W and is programmed mostly in Micropython v1.20.0 with simple HTML.

+• Run on bare Raspberry Pi Pico W or add carrier board for some pin protection and screw terminals.

 • View/log sensor data while controlling fans, pumps, lights etc. with WiFi enabled basic web server.

-• Runs on a RP2040 W and is programmed mostly in Micropython v1.20.0 with simple HTML.

-• Run on naked Raspberry Pi Pico W or add carrier board for some pin protection and screw terminals.
+• Works with Node-RED or view and control in web browser.

+• Just flash RP2040 W with https://rpf.io/pico-w-firmware and copy all files to board using Thonny.

 • Disclaimer:  Not intended for production applications - security is unsophisticated - use at your own risk.